nedpals/vargs/README.md

 vpkg get https://github.com/nedpals/vargs
 ```

-## Breaking Changes in `0.3`
+## Breaking Changes in `0.4`
-1. Module name renamed from `args` to `vargs` to avoid conflicts.
-2. `0.3` now requires V `0.1.18` and above because of the revised initialization of maps.
-3. Renaming of internal functions and better formatting when converting `Args` struct to string.
+1. Use comma-separated values of an option as array of strings with the `array_option(name)` function
+2. Fixed unused variable error.
+3. Options values are now merged if the name of the option has already existed.
+4. Fixed problem when installing module from VPM. #2
-4. Final stable release?
+5. Final stable release?
 Hmmm

 ## Contributing
 1. Fork it (<https://github.com/nedpals/vargs/fork>)